The trip

 Strait Feronia

-Formally called the Stena Feronia, the ship joined our fleet in June 2015 after sailing an overnight service between Gothenburg (Sweden) and Kiel (Germany).
+Cross over in style aboard Strait Feronia.
+Formally called the Stena Feronia, the ship joined our fleet in June 2015.
 The vessel was renamed 'Strait Feronia' recognising its past heritage and its future with StraitNZ (formerly known as Strait Shipping).
+Strait Feronia carries up to 2,150 lane metres and up to 400 passengers.

 Features